RayAndrade/TheRayCode/PHP/Composite/README.md

 This example illustrates the structure of the Composite design pattern and focuses on the following questions:

 What roles do these classes play?
 In what way the elements of the pattern are related?
 <ol>
 <li>What classes does it consist of?</li>
 <li>What roles do these classes play?</li>
 <li>In what way the elements of the pattern are related?</li>
 </ol>

+The base Component can declare an interface for setting and accessing a parent of the component in a tree structure.
+It can also provide some default implementation for these methods.

+In some cases, it would be beneficial to define the child-management operations right in the base Component class.
+This way, you won't need to expose any concrete component classes to the client code, even during the object tree assembly.
+The downside is that these methods will be empty for the leaf-level components.

+You can provide a method that lets the client code figure out whether a component can bear children.
+The base Component may implement some default behavior or leave it to concrete classes (by declaring the method containing the behavior as"abstract").

 ```php
 abstract class Component